I can't believe the number of people who do not simply cannot comprehend what that could be about.

 And so they wanted kids.

-Single parent mothers, adopting, staying on the job, maybe, maybe quitting, going home, not getting married, raising the child, maybe adopting another one.
+So they, 42, some of them thought a little old, started adopting single-parent mothers, adopting, staying on the job, maybe, maybe quitting, going home, not getting married, raising the child, maybe adopting another one.

-This leads to gay marriage.
+This leads to gay marriages.

-All because of militant feminism deciding to upset millennia of tradition and institution.
+There's all kinds of things, all because of militant feminism deciding to upset millennia of tradition and institution.

 Well, who's responsible for this?